-As the chapter president, Jake is responsible for leading his brothers and managing the operations of the chapter.
-He is the face of the Fraternity to the chapter, the Greek community and the university.
+As chapter president, John is responsible for leading his brothers and managing the operations of the chapter.

 Tommy is an Accounting and Finance major with minors in Spanish and International Business, Class of ‘21.
 He is from Fort Thomas, KY and attended Highlands High School.
 He joined SigEp in the Fall of 2017.

 As the vice president of programming, Tommy is responsible for the planning and execution of the chapter’s events and functions.
 He is the head of the programming committee and works to ensure his brothers have a balanced, values-based experience.

 Fun Fact: “I eat chicken every single day”

 Favorite SigEp memory: “being welcomed into the chapter at Fall ’17 pref”